FOOTNOTES CHAPTER FOUR

 Henry Featherby married a widow Margaret Ling (formerly Roberts) in 1879.
 The couple had four children, James (1880) and Jane (1881) were born at Horsham and Arthur (1883) and Alfred (1886) were born at Nurrabiel.
 While serving with the 46th Battalian AIF, Arthur was killed in action at Bullecourt, France on April 11th 1917.
 He has no known grave but is commemorated on the Australian memorial at Villers Bretonneux.
 Margaret had another son John (b 1875) by her first husband who had died at the age of 25 in 1876 after being married for only two years.
 John Ling later changed his name to Featherby.
 Henry died at Rosebery East near Birchip at the age of 51 in 1897.
 My uncle Frank Bond once met a descendant of his living in Altona (probably a grand-daughter).
 He gave her a copy of a photograph of Henry Featherby that for many years had hung on the wall of the Bond home "Tyneside" in Belmont.
 (Henry was an uncle of Frank's father William) As the recipient of the photograph later deserted her husband to elope with a neighbour it is unlikely that the photograph will ever be located again - a pity!

 Eliza married John Molloy at Hamilton on May 20th 1867, and died at Hamilton on April 14th 1934.
-Kerry Hutchins is a descendant, as is Gary Murphy a well known jockey in Melbourne in the early 1980's.
+Kerry Hutchins is a descendant, as are Gary Murphy a well known jockey in Melbourne in the early 1980's and Gabe Rowbottom a fellow Christian Brother of the author.

 Mary-Ann married Alex Sinclair in 1870; he was a farmer in the Horsham district and later became a shire secretary.
 The couple had at least ten children:- Jane (1871), Bessie (1873), William (1875), Maria (1878-1898), Annie (1880), Robert (1881), Norman (1883), Nellie (1885) and Frances (1888).
 Another son Francis, who was born in 1893, was the wartime secretary of the Australian Department of the Army.
 He retired from the Public Service through ill-health in 1955 and died shortly after at Avoca Beach in NSW.
 Alex died at Noradjuha in 1899 at the age of 53 and Mary-Ann died at Elsternwick in 1943.